Pollution at Morgan's Point (Bermuda): Costs of inaction

-On top of the threat the one of the islands primary water sources is an opportunity cost to not abating the pollution.
+On top of the threat of one of the islands primary water sources is an opportunity cost to not abating the pollution.
 The land cannot be developed in its current state as significant construction of any kind would likely disturb the oil filled cave and contaminate the underground freshwater lens.
 The commercial value of the 25 acre site, should it be open for development, is not trivial.
 Currently all bids have remained private, the details known only to the developers and Government officials, but most real estate professionals estimate that bids are ranging from $30 to $50 million.

 Cost of abatement

 The cost of the pollution cleanup has remained largely unknown, making potential investors somewhat fearful that any contract they sign may come with massive hidden costs.
 However, the best estimate of cleanup costs comes from an internal report of a study conducted by the Department of Environmental Protection in 2002.
 Dr. Tom Sleeter, director of the Department of Environmental Protection reports that the cleanup is estimated to cost $14.75 million over the course of 24 months.